Chain Link fences are pretty easy and cheap to repair. You can DIY or get a pro to do the job. Both are fairly cheap options.

 Labor cost to repair a chain-link fence

 One of the main things that affect the cost of labor is whether you hire local professionals or professionals in the fencing industry.
-Typical repairs such as cleaning rust or repairing a hole can be easily done by either type of repairman, even you can DIY.
-While more difficult repairs should be conducted by professionals.
+Typical repairs, such as cleaning rust or a hole, can be easily done by either type of repairman; even you can DIY.
+At the same time, professionals should conduct more difficult repairs.

 Chain link fence repair cost - by type

 There are different situations when you will need a fence repair.
 Type of the repair needed determines the price too.
 A fence may lean or sag over time and rust may show up, holes are common in the chain-link fences, the top rail is prone to breaking, gates may need an adjustment, etc.